What to eat on a trek

 Dinner

 Originally, I used to boil some cheap, instant food (pasta with sauce), ridiculously called “Good Cooking”.
 Then I had a short run of actual cooking and nowadays, I carry dehydrated dinners made by Travellunch.
 I really like that simplicity - just open the sack, add hot water, stir and close it again.
 And, after 10 minutes, the dinner is ready - priceless!
-OK, actually, there is a price - a sack with one dinner costs about 6-7 EUR.
-Which is not cheap - therefore, we always buy larger packs which have much better price for a portion and then share them.
+OK, actually, there is a price - a sack with one dinner costs 7 EUR.
+Which is not cheap - therefore, we always buy double (250g) packs which have much better price for a portion and then share them with a tent-mate.

 The portion is a bit smaller than I would like it to be.
 When I finish, I never feel really full.
 Still, it contains as many nutrients as a regular dinner, or at least that's what they write on the package.

 Also, one thing should be noted.
-I always buy this dehydrated food well in advance - after landing in Georgia, I want to travel to mouintains ASAP and not run around Tbilisi and try to find some camping food.
+I always buy this dehydrated food well in advance - after landing in Georgia, I want to travel to mouintains ASAP and not run around Tbilisi, looking for supplies.
 Of course, this works only for a first long trek, afterwards, I eat whatever is available.

 Dessert